realazaber/ngnet/README.md

-# ngnet
+# NgNet
-NgNet: Kickstart your full-stack development with a production-ready Angular &amp; ASP.NET foundation.
+A flexible starter kit to help you start creating scalable robust web apps with Angular and ASP.NET.

 ## Todo
 ### Universal